Pg96/IoT-2021-Individual-Assigments/README.md

     - At **cloud level**, the **rule** and **lambdas** that can also be found in the `./iot_core/` folder, a `DynamoDB` table which will store all the sensors' data and actuators' status, the **web dashboard** from `./web_dashboard/` hosted on `AWS Amplify`, which retrieves data from the DB by the means of **REST API's** defined on the `AWS API Gateway`.
 * **High-level architecture diagram**
 ![alt text](images/diagram.png "net")

+1. The Local environment communicates with the IoT Core to send the readings from the sensors and to receive the commands to toggle the actuators.
+2. The IoT Core on the one hand stores the received data in a DynamoDB table and on the other hand calls a lambda to analyze the sensors' readings in order to trigger the activation of the actuators when necessary.
+3. The web dashboard (on AWS Amplify) retrieves the sensors' readings and the activators' status using an API Gateway, which in turn calls a lambda that reads the data stored inside the Dynamo DB table.
+4. The web dashboard also allows to control the 2 actuators by the means of 2 separate API Gateways which in turn call 2 different lambdas that send the trigger command to the Local environment via the IoT Core.

 ## 2. Hands-on Walkthrough
 ### Local Setup
 1) Build the circuit as in the following picture: